-6. Of course a fall in the oil price reduces the value of our own oil production.
+have both fallen.
+These falls are to be welcomed.
+It is worth recalling that in 1979-80 the world price of oil rose by more than 21⁄2 times, and that it was this sharp rise, coming in the aftermath of the 1973 surge, that triggered off the deepest economic recession the world has experienced since the war. - 6.
+Of course a fall in the oil price reduces the value of our own oil production.
 But oil accounts for only 5 per cent of our National Income; and the health of a much larger part of our national economy depends on the state of the world economy.
 Lower oil prices and lower inflation abroad means lower prices here.
 A more prosperous world will in time mean more output and jobs in Britain.

 7. But, on the strictly budgetary front, a further cut in oil prices could affect the balance of revenue and expenditure, and I have to take this into account.
-Up to a point it would be right to let the public sector deficit absorb the effects of the lower prices.
-Enhanced international demand, and reduced costs at home, should reduce corporate borrowing; which should make it possible to accommodate a larger PSBR without upward pressure on interest rates or money supply.
+[Up to a point it would be right to let the public sector deficit absorb the effects of the lower prices at least for a time.
+Enhanced international demand, and reduced costs at home, should reduce corporate borrowing; which should make it possible to accommodate a larger PSBR without upward pressure on interest rates or money supply.]
 It would plainly be wrong, as well as impractical, to react to every change in the oil market by changing taxes.
 Nonetheless, if any further reduction in oil prices seemed likely to compromise the success of our economic strategy, I would be ready to take appropriate corrective action.

-8. Taking these factors into account, I have decided to hold to the previous plan, and provide for a PSBR in 1983-84 of $2\frac{3}{4}$ per cent of GDP, that is £8 billion.
-This will mean a further reduction in the real burden of Government borrowing.

-9. Last autumn, I announced measures costing around £1 billion on the PSBR in 1983-84.
-Three quarters of this was directed to reducing the burden on private industry and commerce including a cut in the National Insurance Surcharge.
+- 8. Taking these factors into account, I have decided to hold to the previous plan, and provide for a PSBR in 1983-84 of 23 per cent of GDP, that is £8 billion. - 9.
+Last autumn, I announced measures with a revenue cost of some £1 billion in 1983-84.
+Most of this was deleti directed to reducing the burden on private industry and commerce.
+It included a cut in the National Insurance Surcharge.

-10. After allowing for that, and for the other changes announced in November, the latest forecasts suggest that a borrowing requirement of £8 billion in 1983-84 permits further real tax cuts with a cost to the PSBR of some $\pounds 1\frac{1}{2}$ billion.
-That is therefore the scale of my proposals this afternoon.

-11. The Red Book gives revenue and expenditure projections for the period up to 1985-86.
+- 10. After allowing for that, and for the other changes announced in November, the latest forecasts suggest that a borrowing requirement of £8 billion in 1983-84 permits further real tax cuts with a cost to the PSBR of some £11⁄2 billion.
+That is therefore the scale of my proposals this afternoon. - 11.
+The Red Book gives revenue and expenditure projections for the period up to 1985-86.
 These allow for a further reduction in public sector borrowing as a percentage of GDP over the medium term.
 There is, of course, no certainty about the precise figures.
 But they show how lower borrowing can be combined with lower taxes, and reductions in inflation and interest rates.
-As was indeed illustrated by my last Budget, and its practical effects.
+As was indeed illustrated by my last Budget, [and its practical effects.]